-The St. Olaf College Telephone Office began as a small telecommunications department formed in 1986 under the direction of Amil Anderson.
+The telecommunications department was formed in 1986 under the direction of Amil Anderson.
 During his tenure, Anderson broke the long tradition of paying an outside telephone company to provide student long-distance service and independently operated and maintained a private branch exchange, known as a PBX, system to support the college.
-Following Anderson’s retirement in 1989, Craig Dunton was appointed director of telecommunications.
 In 1994, the telecommunications offices of St Olaf and Carleton merged.
 Roughly 25,000 feet of fiber-optic cable was placed around Northfield during the summers of 2002 and 2003 to connect the college campuses.
 The combined telecommunications office is in charge of the transport of voice, data, and video.
-Following the cable installation, the St. Olaf College Telephone Office became an independent telephone company that is known in the industry as a competitive local exchange carrier (CLEC).
-Two years later, the first downtown customer connection launched the St. Olaf College Telephone Office’s ability to sell service to businesses in the greater Northfield area.
+In 2006, the College opened a CLEC (Competitive Local Exchange Company) and provided Telephone and Internet service to businesses in the downtown Northfield area.
+In December of 2015, the CLEC was sold to Jaguar Communications.
+The college Telecommunications office continues to maintain the PBX and building wiring at both St. Olaf and Carleton College.